chengpeng-wang/LLMSCAN/README.md

 - Browse code for prompting-based static analysis.
 - Multi-linguistic support.

-## Functionalities
+## Functionality

-- APIScan: Search all the call sites of specific APIs
 - MetaScan: Extract syntactic facts as function metadata.

+You can define your own scanners in the directory `src/pipeline`.

 ## Installation